Questions & Answers for Physicians on Affordable Care Act Implementation

 ACP has developed an Affordable Care Act Outreach and Enrollment campaign that will provide members with information on the law's key coverage provisions and where patients can go for help.
 Posters, contact information and other materials are also available to promote health coverage to your patients.

-- The U.S. Department of Health and Human Services www.healthcare.gov website will serve as the access point to federally-run marketplaces and also provide links to resources on state-operated marketplaces.
+The U.S. Department of Health and Human Services www.healthcare.gov website serves as the access point to federally-run marketplaces and also provides links to resources on state-operated marketplaces.
 (The ACA left it up to the states to decide if they wanted to operate their own marketplace, partner with the federal government to operate it, or let the federal government operate it for them).

-Small businesses, defined as being up to 50 full-time equivalent (FTE) employees (100 in some states), can shop for and purchase health insurance for their employees through their state’s SHOP marketplace.
+Small businesses, defined as being up to 50 full-time equivalent (FTE) employees, can shop for and purchase health insurance for their employees through their state’s SHOP marketplace.
 Similar to the individual marketplace, the SHOP will enable employers to make apples to apples comparisons of qualified health plans and pick one that meets their needs and budget.
 Businesses with up to 25 FTEs and an average annual employee salary of up to $50,000 are eligible for a sliding scale tax credit to purchase health insurance for their employees.
 The qualifying small business must also pay at least 50% of full-time employees’ premium costs.
-Eligible employers may access the tax credit now.
-Beginning in 2014, the amount of the credit grows to a maximum of 50% of the for-profit employer’s health insurance contribution, and 35% for tax-exempt entities.
+As of 2014, the amount of the credit is a maximum of 50% of the for-profit employer’s health insurance contribution, and 35% for tax-exempt entities.

 How do qualifying small business owners, e.g., physicians who qualify, claim the tax credit?